alanmitchell/archive-upload/README.md

 then compresses those files, stores them locally on the Pi in archive directories and also uploads the files to an AWS S3 bucket.

-## Funding

-Funding for development of this script was provided by the Alaska Center for Energy and Power.

 ## Features

 Some of the features of this script are: